Frequently asked questions

 In the winter, the snow normally lies deep and normal hiking is therefore not an option.
 Remember that the winter-conditions in the Arctic can be rough and makes all tours more difficult.
 If you are not familiar with travelling in the winter-mountains, we will advise you to join one of our guided tours.

 Yes, that is possible.
 Tromsø Accessible Tours can assist you with finding accessible adventures.
 Furthermore, most restaurants and hotels also provide solutions for wheelchair users and people with restricted mobility or other needs.
 However, most companies need to know beforehand so they can adjust the tour best possible for the visitor.
-Please read more here
+Please read more here.

 From November to the middle of April it is possible to go on guided tours to see reindeers, do reindeer sledding and experience Sami culture, as it is only the Sami people who are allowed to own reindeers.
 The reindeer walk freely in the countryside and can often be seen on the island of Kvaløya.
 Also, be sure to watch out for reindeer crossing the road while driving.
 Read more about reindeer and Sami activities here.